Its-Cryptic/Discord-Events-KubeJS/README.md

 Inside the kubejs folder you will find startup_scripts and server_scripts In startup_scripts, startup.js allows you to define types of events that can be called as well as the overall event identifier.

+When creating an event on discord, you want to set the location of the event to your identifier, by default this is my modpack "[Rift Realms]" and set the name of the event to be one of the predefined events inside of the startup script.
+Ex: "Party Time!".
+Then let the scripts do their magic!